-The Clive Engineering Division is charged with the maintenance and enforcement of the City’s floodplain and floodway ordinances as mandated by the National Flood Insurance Program.
+The City of Clive Engineering Services Division and Community Development Department are charged with the maintenance and enforcement of the City’s floodplain and floodway ordinances as mandated by the National Flood Insurance Program.

 The following was adapted from the Federal Emergency Management Agency website.